New Launch Reviews Mayfair Gardens Review: British Inspired Condo in Bukit Timah

 As it is relatively unclear if you could cut through the shrubbery separating Mayfair Gardens from Sime Darby in the near future, we’ve opted to include only the walking time estimates shown on Google Maps.

 Unlike the variety that most ‘inner-city’ developments have when it comes to grocery options, developments on the outer fringes tend to vary greatly in terms of grocery offerings.
-Diversity here is relatively average – though admittedly, that is a luxury that few really crave.
+The diversity here is relatively average – though admittedly, that is a luxury that few really crave.

-What’s more, the proximity of Cold Storages to the condo (as opposed to FairPrices) are part-testament to the locale’s ‘up-town’ status.
+What’s more, the proximity of Cold Storages to the condo (as opposed to FairPrices) is part-testament to the locale’s ‘up-town’ status.

 |Name of Shopping Mall||Distance From Condo (& Est. Off-Peak Drive Time)|

 |Sime Darby Center||750m, 2-min drive OR 9-min walk|